 Day 8-9: Mount Cook National Park

-Mount Cook village is situated just past the northern end of Lake Pukaki, one of many crystal blue glacially fed lakes in the area.
-There are two absolute must stops when approaching to Mount Cook.
+Mount Cook village is situated just past the northern end of Lake Pukaki, one of many crystal blue glacially-fed lakes in the area.
+There are two absolute must-stops when approaching Mount Cook.

 Similarly to Milford Sound, being in a national park significantly limits the accommodation options in Mount Cook Village, but there is still a choice of around 4 major hotels and hostels.

-If you packed your walking legs you'll have an alternative accommodation to stay whilst visiting Mount Cook National Park.
+If you packed your walking legs you’ll have an alternative accommodation to stay in whilst visiting Mount Cook National Park.
 Intrigued?
-See how to make reservations and hike to Mueller hut in my separate post.
+See how to make reservations and hike to Mueller Hut in my separate post.

 Day 9-10: Tekapo

 Once you’ve had your fill of mountainous gluttony, the drive toward Tekapo will serve you well.
 It’s a flatter road than the one you’ve been driving on so far, but still delightful.

 Tekapo is a little town situated next to a beautiful turquoise lake of the same name.

 Highlights of Tekapo are mainly astrologically related as it’s located in the world’s largest dark sky reserve.

 Watching the milky way twinkle above the Church of the Good Shepherd or searching for distant nebulae through a telescope at the Mount John Observatory will make you feel very small.

-If your visit to New Zealand happens to be around end of November or December you are in for a treat!
+If your visit to New Zealand happens to be around the end of November or December you are in for a treat!
 Lupin flowers bloom beautifully on the shoreline of Lake Tekapo making for some beautiful photo opportunities.